-All new gifts received which are entirely unrestricted to a school/department will be deposited as unrestricted to 63xxxx gift funds.
-It is expected that expenses will be charged directly to these gift funds as incurred in the same year as the gifts are received; any cash remaining after one year will be automatically transferred into the school/department’s designated operating fund (000000 or 01xx0x) using 4409 object code.
+- Gifts received which are entirely unrestricted to a School/Center will be deposited as unrestricted to 63xxxx gift funds.
+Expenses should be charged directly to gift funds as incurred in the same year as the gifts are received.

-All endowment income which is entirely unrestricted to a school/department will be transferred automatically to the school/department’s designated operating fund (000000 or 01xx0x) using 4709 object code.
+- All endowment income which is entirely unrestricted to a School/Center will be transferred to the School/Center’s designated operating fund (00000 or 01xx0x) using 4709 as the object code.
 No direct expenses will be charged to these endowment funds.

 - A restricted endowed fund should show accumulated unspent income only when the supported program or position has not yet incurred enough cost in the given year to absorb all of the income.
 Generally Accepted Accounting Principles also require that the University’s financial records and statements properly reflect the qualifying expenditures as reductions in gift balances at the time they are expended.